aws-samples/aws-iot-create-ota-update-deconstructed/README.md

 Create and execute AWS IoT OTA update directly using jobs

 positional arguments:
-  binary          Name of the binary file (oject key) in the S3 bucket bucket          Name of the bucket signingProfile  Name of the signing profile otaRole         Name of the IAM role that grants IoT access to S3, IoT jobs and code signing thingGroup      Name of the target Thing group jobId           ID of the job to be created
+  binary          Name of the binary file (object key) in the S3 bucket bucket          Name of the bucket signingProfile  Name of the signing profile otaRole         Name of the IAM role that grants IoT access to S3, IoT jobs and code signing thingGroup      Name of the target Thing group jobId           ID of the job to be created ('AFR_OTA-' will be prepended)

 optional arguments:
   -h, --help      show this help message and exit